Re-Reading Improves Reasoning in Large Language Models: Experiments

 \subsection{Discussions}

 \paragraph{Times of Question Reading} We delve deeper into the impact of the times of question re-reading on reasoning performance.
-Table ~\ref{tab:read_times} illustrates how the performance of two distinct language models evolves concerning various times of question re-reading.
+Figure~\ref{tab:read_times} illustrates how the performance of two distinct LLMs evolves concerning various times of question re-reading.
 An overarching pattern emerges across all models: performance improves until the number of re-reads reaches 2 or 3, after which it begins to decline with further increases in question re-reading times.
-The potential reasons for inferior performance when reading the question multiple times are two-fold: i) repeating the question in a brute-force manner may interfere with the self-attention mechanism behind the LLMs, leading to over-weighed attention paid to the question only, and ii) repeating the question significantly increase the inconsistency of the LLMs between our inference and pretraining/alignment (intuitively in the learning corpora, we usually repeat a question twice to emphasize the key part, rather not more).
-It's noteworthy that reading the question two times tends to be optimal for accommodating most scenarios in our experiments, which is why we refer to this practice as "re-reading" in our paper.
+The potential reasons for inferior performance when reading the question multiple times are two-fold: i) appropriate reading times increase LLMs' ability to generate correct answers.
+However, excessively repeating questions may serve as demonstrations, causing the LLMs to repeat the questions themselves (see Appendix \ref{sec:perplexity} for detailed analysis). and ii) repeating the question significantly increase the inconsistency of the LLMs between our inference and pretraining/alignment (intuitively in the learning corpora, we usually repeat a question twice).
+It's noteworthy that reading the question twice is optimal in most scenarios, which is why we refer to it as ``re-reading'' in our paper.